Barry Reckord: Final years

-Reckord spent most of his adult life in Britain, for more than four decades with his companion Diana Athill, who in her memoirs has written candidly about their unconventional relationship, both as lovers and friends.
+Reckord spent most of his adult life in Britain, for more than four decades with his companion Diana Athill, who wrote candidly in her memoirs about their unconventional relationship, both as lovers and friends.
 When in the 1970s he decided to produce his new play White Witch in Jamaica, the central role was won by a young woman named Sally Cary, a farmer's daughter from Somerset, who began an intimate involvement with the playwright that continued on their return to London, leading Athill to conclude: "since she was spending almost every night in Barry's bed, keeping her bedsitter was a waste of money, so I suggested that she move in with us....
 When Sally joined us what I felt was that I now had a lovely new friend in the house, as well as a darling old one, and the next two years or so were some of the happiest I can remember."

 In the last few years of his life Reckord suffered from ill health, eventually moving back to Jamaica to live with family.
 He died on the island in Boscobel, Saint Mary Parish, in December 2011, aged 85.
 In accordance with his wishes, his body was donated to the University of the West Indies for medical research.